Comparative Tracking Index: Details

 A large voltage difference gradually creates a conductive leakage path across the surface of the material by forming a carbonized track.
 Testing method is specified in IEC standard 60112 and ASTM D3638.

 To measure the tracking, 50 drops of 0.1% ammonium chloride solution are dropped on the material, and the voltage measured for a 3 mm thickness is considered representative of the material performance.
 Also term PTI (Proof Tracking Index) is used: it means voltage at which during testing on five samples the samples pass the test with no failures.

 Performance Level Categories (PLC) were introduced to avoid excessive implied precision and bias.

 The CTI value is used for electrical safety assessment of electrical apparatus, as for instance carried out by testing and certification laboratories.
 The minimum required creepage distances over an insulating material between electrically conducting parts in apparatus, especially between parts with a high voltage and parts that can be touched by human users, is dependent on the insulator's CTI value.
 Also for internal distances in an apparatus by maintaining CTI based distances, the risk of fire is reduced.

 Creepage distance requirement depends on the CTI.
 Material which CTI is unknown are classified in IIIb group.
-There are no CTI requirement for glass, ceramic, and other inorganic material which do not breakdown on the surface.
+In the case for glass, ceramic, mica and other inorganic insulating materials which do not breakdown on the surface a specified minimum air clearence shall be applied instead.

 The better the insulation, the higher the CTI (positive relationship).
 In terms of clearance, a higher CTI value means a lower minimum creepage distance required, and the closer two conductive parts can be.